 Jean Bonna’s personal taste, he has latterly realised, gravitates towards ‘grace and harmony’; there are more women than men, and more landscapes than battlefields.
 But he’s clear on what he doesn’t like (‘contemporary art, and French neoclassical art — it’s too artificial’) and on what propelled him to collect in the first place.

 Christie’s Online Magazine delivers our best features, videos, and auction news to your inbox every week

 ‘Basically, it’s about possession,’ he says.
 ‘I don’t know of any collector who thinks he doesn’t need to buy something because he could see it at the Met.
 Especially since most museums nowadays are a nightmare.
 Whereas I can come home from a dinner or party and look at my drawings in my bathrobe.’

-Two sales of works from the collection of Jean Bonna will take place in London during Classic Week in July, and in January 2020 in New York
+A sale of works from the collection of Jean Bonna will take place on 28 January 2020 at Christie's in New York